Gina Crampton: Giants

-Initially Crampton indented to take a year off international netball and the ANZ Premiership 2024 season, however she was signed as a training partner for the Giants Netball.
+Initially Crampton intended to take a year off international netball and the ANZ Premiership 2024 season, however she was signed as a training partner for the Giants Netball.
 Crampton was no longer available for the 2025 Suncorp Super Netball season due to pregnancy.

 NSW Swifts

 Crampton was offered a contract to play with the NSW Swifts for the 2026 Suncorp Super Netball Season to replace the pregnant Paige Hadley, making her the ninth New Zealand player to play in the league for that season.

 New Zealand

 Crampton made her senior debut for New Zealand on 9 October 2016 in the first test of the 2016 Constellation Cup series against Australia.
 She had previously represented New Zealand at under-21 level and won the Aspiring Silver Fern award at the 2015 New Zealand Netball Awards.
 She was a prominent member of the New Zealand team that won the 2019 Netball World Cup.

 Ahead of the 2020 Netball Nations Cup, Crampton was included in the New Zealand leadership group.
 Together with Jane Watson, she was named vice captain as Ameliaranne Ekenasio became captain.
 She was also a member of the New Zealand team that won the 2021 Constellation Cup.
 On 3 March 2021, during the same series, Crampton, alongside Watson, co-captained the team in the absence of Ekenasio.
 She was subsequently appointed New Zealand captain for the 2021 Taini Jamison Trophy Series, the 2022 Netball Quad Series and the 2022 Commonwealth Games.